 Foam stuffing at the heel and along the forefoot of the shoes offers additional cushioning and support while creating a tranquil, comfortable fit.

-The stretchable uppers, along with the deep, wide toe box provide extra room for toe movement while easing pressure on bunions & hammertoes.
+The stretchable uppers and the deep, wide toe box provide extra room for toe movement while easing pressure on bunions & hammertoes.

-Sorrento Outdoor Men’s Shoes include a removable functional orthotic insole and an ergonomic sole to facilitate the proper alignment and walk.
+Sorrento Outdoor Men’s Shoes include a removable functional orthotic insole and an ergonomic sole to facilitate proper walk alignment.

-Ventura Men’s Walking Shoes are made with full-ounce leather uppers to offer long-lasting durability yet soft enough to create a pressure-free fit for the foot.
+Ventura Men’s Walking Shoes have full-ounce leather uppers that offer long-lasting durability yet are soft enough to create a pressure-free fit for the foot.

-Three hook and loop clasps across the instep offer maximum adjustability and make them super suitable to put on and take off.
-This is helpful for those with arthritis or who have difficulty bending down removing the need to lace constantly.
+Three hook-and-loop clasps across the instep offer maximum adjustability and make them super easy to put on and take off.
+This is helpful for those with arthritis or who have difficulty bending down, removing the need to lace constantly.

 Ventura is designed with a functional pad that supports the arch, aligns the feet and body, and keeps everything in the optimum neutral position.
-Its cushioning foot is made with multiple layers of shock-fascinating foams and gives you the feeling of walking on air.
+Its cushioning foot is made with multiple layers of shock-absorbing foams, giving you the feeling of walking on air.

-Diabetic feet will experience comfort and protection with the completely seamless inner and plush padding around the foot.
-No longer will your heel experience blisters or your instep get annoying thanks to the extra cushioning in those areas.
+Diabetic feet will experience comfort and protection with seamless inner and plush padding around the foot.
+Thanks to the extra cushioning in those areas, your heel will no longer experience blisters, and your instep will no longer get annoying.

-A round and bigheartedly wide toe box will promote maximum toe flexibility, minimize overlapping and resistance, and create a pressure-free fit no matter how wide your forefoot is.
+A round, big, wide toe box will promote maximum toe flexibility, minimize overlapping and resistance, and create a pressure-free fit no matter how vast your forefoot is.

-These sneakers are certified by Medicare and are qualified as men’s beneficial shoes under code A5500 of the best work shoes for diabetics Bill, offering an excellent solution for those seeking men’s diabetic walking shoes.
+These sneakers are certified Medicare and are qualified as men’s beneficial shoes under code A5500.
+They are the best work shoes for people with diabetes and offer an excellent solution for those seeking men’s diabetic shoes.

-Thanks to its advanced engineering, the Hunter eases foot and heel pain and improves ankle stability, leaving you comfortable all day long.
+Thanks to its advanced engineering, the Hunter eases foot and heel pain and improves ankle stability, making you comfortable all day.

-The removable insole is constructed with a unique air pocket under the heel to add cushioning to the naturally retreating fat pad and scatters shock forces for a softer stride.
+The removable insole is constructed with a unique air pocket under the heel, which adds cushioning to the naturally retreating fat pad and scatters shock forces for a softer stride.

-Covered with an anti-microbial top cover, the insole uses state-of-the-art materials to drive away bacteria and mushrooms and keep feet clean and odor-free even on the hardest days.
+The insole, covered with an antimicrobial top cover, uses state-of-the-art materials to drive away bacteria and mushrooms and keep feet clean and odor-free even on the hardest days.

 Coupled with the padded interior, particularly around the heel and tongue, these shoes will keep your diabetic feet protected and swelling-free.